Bucetears/HelloWorld/ReadMe.md

 # Overview

-This is a happy program in which we help our computers greet the world by printing the words "Hello World" onto the terminal.
-This program was made to help me increase my skills as a Software Engineer so I can better understand my work by helping others understand the work as well.

-This program was created as a base tutorial for people learning how to code python for the first.
+This is a base program written for the purpose for the creator to learn more about uploading files to GitHub.
+This is a very basic Hello World program that is written in python.
+It prints the worlds Hello World to the screen.

+This program also describes the process of creating a hello world program.

 [Software Demo Video](https://youtu.be/BzYIwGC_Rgo)

 # Development Environment

-I used VS Code for writing and creating my code.
-VS code is short for Visual Studio.
+Visual Studio Code was used for writing and creating the code.
-I also used GitHub to upload my code to be on the internet and share it with others.
+GitHub was used to upload the code to be on the internet.

-I used Python Language to write my code as well as I used Mark Down for the ReadMe document.
+Python Language was used to write this code.
+Mark Down was used for the ReadMe document.

 # Useful Websites